GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 #### 1. Define the Critical Dependencies

-At this early stage of the application _all_ dependencies are critical.
+At this early stage of the application, _all_ dependencies are critical.

 | Dependency | Criticality Period | Manual Workaround                    | RTO | RPO | Child Dependencies |
 | ---------- | ------------------ | ------------------------------------ | --- | --- | ------------------ |